-(h) The delivery of any Confidential Information by a disclosing party shall not constitute a warranty or representation by such disclosing party of the accuracy or completeness of all or any part of such information and all such warranties and representations are expressly disclaimed hereunder.
+(g) The delivery of any Confidential Information by a disclosing party shall not constitute a warranty or representation by such disclosing party of the accuracy or completeness of all or any part of such information and all such warranties and representations are expressly disclaimed hereunder.

-(i) Additional parties may be added to this Agreement at any time.
-Any party added hereto shall sign a counterpart of this Agreement and by so signing shall agree to be bound by the terms hereof, provided however, that no person shall be granted access to Confidential Information which is not a party hereto, even upon the execution of a counterpart of this Agreement, without the express, prior written consent of each party hereto.
-This Agreement may be executed in any number of counterparts, each of which shall constitute an original, but all of which taken together shall constitute but one agreement.
+(h) This Agreement may be executed in any number of counterparts, each of which shall constitute an original, but all of which taken together shall constitute but one agreement.

-(j) This Agreement shall terminate with regard to any recipient, two (2) years from the last date on which such recipient receives any Confidential Information or on the date on which the parties enter into a Memorandum of Understanding or other written agreement relating to working together on aspects of the Project, the terms of which written agreement are intended to supersede this Agreement whichever shall first occur.
+(i) This Agreement shall terminate with regard to any recipient, two (2) years from the last date on which such recipient receives any Confidential Information.

-(k) Any notice to be given hereunder, or other communication called for or anticipated by this Agreement, shall be properly given if (i) sent certified mail, return receipt, (ii) delivered by hand or (iii) delivered to a nationally recognized courier service offering next day delivery, in each instance addressed to the party to receive the same at the address set out after their name at the conclusion of this Agreement, or at such other address as they shall provide in writing, from time to time.
+(j) Any notice to be given hereunder, or other communication called for or anticipated by this Agreement, shall be properly given if (i) sent certified mail, return receipt requested, (ii) delivered by hand or (iii) delivered to via a courier service offering next day delivery, in each instance addressed to the party to receive the same at the address set out after their name at the conclusion of this Agreement, or at such other address as they shall provide in writing, from time to time.

-(l) This Agreement shall be governed by and construed in accordance with the laws of the State of California.
+(k) This Agreement shall be governed by and construed in accordance with the laws of the State of Texas.
 This Agreement shall be binding upon the legal successors and assigns of each party and shall inure to the benefit of all parties hereto and their legal successors and assigns.

 IN WITNESS WHEREOF, the parties have caused this Agreement to be duly executed as the date set forth above.